iliasHB/node-API/README.md

 # node-API
-This are node API for node backend developer
+These are node API for node backend developer